 - At least 30 cm from windows, air vents, manholes, ventilation grilles and other openings.

-- At least 10 cm from electrical cables and electrical devices to avoid interference and possible fires in case of dispersion.
+- At least 10 cm from electrical cables and electrical devices to avoid interference and possible fires in case of leakage.

 - Distances from balconies and overhangs:

-- Avoid passing under balconies or canopies without adequate ventilation.
-If unavoidable, ensure adequate ventilation or protection
+- Avoid walking under balconies or canopies without adequate ventilation.
+If unavoidable, ensure adequate ventilation or protection.

 2. Type of materials

-Steel, copper or polyethylene: The materials must be certified and resistant to corrosion.
-If the pipes are made of copper, they must have a protective sheath in the passages through walls.
+Steel, copper, or polyethylene: The materials must be certified and corrosion-resistant.
+If the pipes are copper, they must have a protective sheath where they pass through walls.

 Protection against impacts and atmospheric agents: If installed on the facade, they must be protected against impacts and fixed with suitable brackets.